The Legendary Vivitar 90mm f/2.8 Macro Lens Review

 Focus at infinity my Nikon F mount version is 10.8cm (4.25") tall.
 At 1:1 the lens is 19.7cm (7.75") tall.
 Modern macro lenses are designed with floating elements that do not need as much extension to achieve 1:1 magnification.

-If you intend to adapt the lens to a mirrorless body, make sure to support the lens.
-The easiest way would be an adapter with a tripod collar built in.
+If you intend to adapt the lens to a mirrorless body, make sure to support the lens when it is fully extended.
+The easiest way would be an adapter with a tripod collar built-in.

-At 12.7cm (5"), the working distance is 2.7cm longer than the Tamron 90mm f/2.8 SP Di.
+At 12.7cm (5"), the working distance for the Vivitar 90mm f/2.8 macro is 2.7cm longer than the Tamron 90mm f/2.8 SP Di.
 It also is only a couple cm shorter than the 105mm macro lenses I have tested.

 I was using the lens on a Nikon D750 and was impressed with the photo quality.
 For macro, I set the magnification I want and move the camera to focus.
 I also shoot still life so I don’t have to worry about my subjects moving.

 For those of you shoot insects or small animals, the focus ring could be an issue.
 If you use the focus ring to focus, it is slow because of the amount of rotation needed.
 If you focus by moving the camera, there won’t be any problems.

 The lens is about 100g (3.5oz) lighter than 105mm alternatives.
 That makes this is a good lens to walk around and work with.

 - f/2.8 - The entire image is soft with chromatic aberration.